-Solar, Wind Tax Credit Extensions and Energy R&D Package in Spending Bill Before Congress
+Congress Passes Spending Bill with Solar, Wind Tax Credit Extensions and Energy R&D Package

-The massive spending bill awaiting passage by the U.S. Congress on Monday could include $35 billion in energy research and development programs, a two-year extension of the Investment Tax Credit for solar power, a one-year extension of the Production Tax Credit for wind power projects, and an extension through 2025 for offshore wind tax credits — a significant last-minute boost for clean energy industries.
+The U.S. Congress on Monday passed a massive spending bill that includes $35 billion in energy research and development programs, a two-year extension of the Investment Tax Credit for solar power, a one-year extension of the Production Tax Credit for wind power projects, and an extension through 2025 for offshore wind tax credits — a significant last-minute boost for clean energy industries.

 These clean energy provisions are included in a $1.4 trillion federal spending and tax extension package negotiated by congressional leaders over the weekend alongside a $900 billion coronavirus relief package.
 Summaries of the energy provisions included in the bill were provided by the office of Senate Minority Leader Charles Schumer (D-New York), and Schumer and House Speaker Nancy Pelosi (D-Calif.) highlighted them in a Sunday summary of the legislation's contents.

 Congress is under pressure to pass both bills Monday to ensure continued funding of the federal government and complete a politically pressing extension of coronavirus pandemic relief measures passed in March.
-The final version of the legislation had not yet been voted on in the House or Senate as of midday Monday.
+UPDATE: The final version of the legislation was passed by the House of Representatives and the Senate on Monday evening.

-The energy research, development, demonstration (RD&D) and commercialization funding in the bill would be the first major energy legislation passed in a decade.
-While it would not mandate carbon emissions reductions sought by the Biden-Harris administration, it would direct billions of dollars over the next five years to support technology improvements in solar and wind power, energy storage, geothermal power, marine energy, grid modernization, energy efficiency, nuclear power, and carbon capture, utilization and storage.
+The energy research, development, demonstration (RD&D) and commercialization funding in the bill is the first major energy legislation passed in a decade.
+While it does not mandate carbon emissions reductions sought by the Biden-Harris administration, it directs billions of dollars over the next five years to support technology improvements in solar and wind power, energy storage, geothermal power, marine energy, grid modernization, energy efficiency, nuclear power, and carbon capture, utilization and storage.

-This research and development spending will have a limited impact on incentivizing the near-term growth in renewable energy.
-But the tax credit extensions contained in the bill could provide a significant boost for the primary federal incentive structure for wind and solar power, by extending expiration dates set by Congress late last year.
+This research and development spending will have a limited impact on incentivizing the near-term growth of renewable energy.
+But the tax-credit extensions contained in the bill will provide a significant boost for the primary federal incentive structure for wind and solar power by extending the expiration dates set by Congress late last year.

-The extensions would be welcome relief for renewable energy industries that have pointed to coronavirus-related economic disruptions as threatening to delay projects and reduce their value.
+The extensions will be welcome relief for renewable energy industries that have pointed to coronavirus-related economic disruptions as threatening to delay projects and reduce their value.
 They could also set the industries in a more advantageous position to seek further federal policy support as President-elect Joe Biden takes office and seeks to implement ambitious decarbonization goals for the U.S. energy sector, said Ravi Manghani, head of solar research for Wood Mackenzie.

-The solar and wind industries were unable to secure a “direct pay” provision they had sought to allow tax credits to be converted into direct payments from the federal government, rather than needing to be claimed by investors seeking to offset tax liability.
-Clean energy developers are concerned that the coronavirus pandemic’s impact on the economy will depress demand for tax equity investments, as banks and financial institutions will have less appetite for credits to offset tax liabilities in a year when profits were depressed.
+The solar and wind industries were unable to secure a “direct-pay” provision they had sought to allow tax credits to be converted into direct payments from the federal government, rather than needing to be claimed by investors seeking to offset tax liability.
+Developers in the space are concerned that the coronavirus pandemic’s impact on the economy will depress demand for tax equity investments, as banks and financial institutions will have less appetite for credits to offset tax liabilities in a year when profits were depressed.

 Solar tax credit impacts

 According to a summary shared by Sen. Schumer’s office, the two-year extension of the federal Investment Tax Credit for solar projects will retain the current 26 percent credit for projects that begin construction through the end of 2022, rather than expiring at the end of 2020 as they would have under existing law.
-The ITC will fall to 22 percent rate for projects that begin construction by the end of 2023, and then fall to 10 percent for large-scale solar projects and to zero percent for small scale solar projects in 2024.
+The ITC will fall to a 22 percent rate for projects that begin construction by the end of 2023, and then fall to 10 percent for large-scale solar projects and to zero percent for small scale solar projects in 2024.

 Many of the large-scale solar development set to be completed through 2023 have used "safe-harbor" provisions to secure the original 30 percent ITC credit, removing the risk of seeing project financing disrupted by a reduction in the tax credits, Manghani noted.

 But a two-year extension is “a much better outcome than the industry had expected,” Manghani said.
-It will provide significant upside to solar growth in 2022 through 2025, as more projects can secure the 26 percent and 22 percent credits through "commence-construction" or "safe-harbor" provisions by 2023.
+It will provide significant upside to solar growth in 2022 through 2025, as more projects can secure the 26 percent and 22 percent credits through "commence-construction" or "safe-harboring" provisions by 2023.

 What’s more, the bill “provides the industry a full extra year to negotiate longer-term tax credits or tie renewables directly with future carbon policies with the friendly Biden administration,” Manghani noted.
-Utility-scale solar power is already cost-competitive against coal-fired power across the world, and with natural-gas-fired power in many markets.
+Utility-scale solar power is already cost-competitive against coal-fired power across the world and with natural-gas-fired power in many markets.

-The lack of direct pay provision "may be a bit disappointing for the smaller solar developer shops who’ve had a tough time securing tax equity capital in the pandemic induced economy,” Manghani conceded.
-But, he added, “All in all, the industry will reflect on this outcome as a glass three-quarters full.”
+The lack of a direct-pay provision "may be a bit disappointing for the smaller solar developer shops that have had a tough time securing tax equity capital in the pandemic-induced [economic contraction],” Manghani conceded.
+But, he added, “all in all, the industry will reflect on this outcome as a glass three-quarters full.”

 Wind tax credit impacts